CosmWasm/sylvia-book/src/basics/query-testing.md

 [`OwnedDeps`](https://docs.rs/cosmwasm-std/1.1.0/cosmwasm_std/struct.OwnedDeps.html) instead
 of `Deps`, which we need here - this is why the [`as_ref`](https://docs.rs/cosmwasm-std/1.1.0/cosmwasm_std/struct.OwnedDeps.html#method.as_ref) function is called on it.
-If we looked for a `DepsMut` object, we would use [`as_mut`](https://docs.rs/cosmwasm-std/1.1.0/cosmwasm_std/struct.OwnedDeps.html#method.as_mut) instead.
+If we would need a `DepsMut` object, we would use [`as_mut`](https://docs.rs/cosmwasm-std/1.1.0/cosmwasm_std/struct.OwnedDeps.html#method.as_mut) instead.

-I extracted the `deps` and `env` variables to their variables and passed them to calls.
-The idea is that those variables represent some blockchain persistent state, and we don't want to create them for every call.
+I extracted the `deps` and `env` to variables and passed them to calls.
+The idea is that those represent some blockchain persistent state, and we don't want to create them for every call.
 We want any changes to the contract state occurring in `instantiate` to be visible in the `query`.
 Also, we want to control how the environment differs on the query and instantiation.